maeganliew/ImageHive/README.md

 3. Hit "Enter" or click the "Search" button to display results.
 4. Click the "Show More" button to load more images.

-## 🤝 Contributing

-Feel free to **submit pull requests** or **report issues**!
-All contributions are welcome.
-To get started:

-1. Fork the repository.
-2. Create a new branch.
-3. Commit your changes.
-4. Push to your fork and create a pull request.

 ## 📜 License